aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 curl "${COLORAPP_ENDPOINT}/color"
 ```

-### Step 7: Add TLS Validation to the Gateway
+### Step 7: Add TLS Validation to the Frontend

-As you just saw, we were able to add a new Virtual Node with TLS to our mesh and the Color Gateway was able to communicate with it no problem.
+As you just saw, we were able to add a new Virtual Node with TLS to our mesh and the Frontend was able to communicate with it no problem.

 In the client/server relationship, if the server decides to turn on TLS, App Mesh configures the client Envoys to accept the certificate offered.
 However, clients should also validate that the certificate offered by the server is from a certificate authority they trust.
 App Mesh allows you to define a client policy for TLS validation to ensure that the certificate is valid and issued from a trustworthy source.

 If you recall, the Green Color Teller certificates were signed by a different CA than the White Color Teller certificates.
 Perhaps this is not the intended behavior and we want to reject certificates from any CA that is not CA 1.

-We are going to update the Color Gateway backend to have this configuration:
+We are going to update the Frontend's backend to have this configuration:

 ```yaml
 Backends: